ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 });
 ```

-In the example above you interact with the editor's model to set selection.
-You execute a command, and at the end you insert text.
-This is a very trivial example of the capabilities, to learn more read the ... or check out how to's.
+In the example above, you use a selection, a command, and you change the editor's model.
+All of this could be reverted with one undo step.
+This is a simple example of what the API can do.
+To learn more, read the... or look at other API how-tos.

-TODO add more to examples to Examples and link to it.
+TODO add more to examples to Examples and link to it. and framwork.
-TODO link to model, etc. explanations, etc. New tutorial or framework?

 ### Editor's events

-An editor instance also allows setting up listeners to its event system.
+An editor instance can also be used to set up listeners for events.
 For example, the {@link module:engine/model/document~Document#event:change:data `Document#change:data`} event is fired when the document changes in such a way that is "visible" in the editor data:

 ```js
 editor.model.document.on("change:data", () => {